banana muffin with coffee and honey

 Banana Yogurt Muffins

 There’s something genuinely satisfying about turning a bunch of overripe bananas into something that makes people stop and ask, “Wait, what did you put in these?”
 That’s the buckwheat honey doing its thing.
-These banana yogurt muffins have the familiar comfort of banana bread baked into grab-and-go form — but the swap from plain sugar to raw buckwheat honey changes the whole character of the muffin.
+These banana yogurt muffins have the familiar comfort of banana bread baked into grab-and-go form — but the swap from plain sugar to buckwheat honey changes the whole character of the muffin.
 You get a molasses-like depth, a subtle earthiness, and a rich, lingering sweetness that granulated sugar simply can’t deliver.

 Greek yogurt keeps the crumb tender and moist.
 Almond flour and tapioca flour take the place of all-purpose flour, making this recipe naturally gluten-optional without any specialty flour blends.
 Ground flaxseed adds body and a faint nuttiness.
 Walnuts on top bring crunch.
 The whole thing comes together in one bowl in about 15 minutes — then the oven does the rest.